There’s a few dates you’ll never forget.

 For me, one of them is Wednesday, Dec.
 18, 2002.

-I was in my fourth season with Denver, and things hadn’t really
+I was in my fourth season with the Denver Nuggets, and things

-gotten off to the best start, to say the least.
+hadn’t really gotten off to the best start, to say the

 We were 6-18 and knew we were gonna have our hands full that